fauxtix/DaisyPets/DaisyPets.Web.Blazor/README.md

 # Daisy Pets 🐶🐱

-This is client front-end for the web project.
+This is the client front-end for the web project.

 It was designed with Microsoft's Blazor Server technology, using components from the Syncfusion platform (community licence).